catonzio/catonzio/README.md

 ## 💪🏽 Skills

 I am very curious and I like to try out different things, so I have worked with different technologies and languages since I started programming.
-The technologies/languages that I know most (in order of kwnoledge):
+The technologies/languages that I know most (in order of knowledge):
 <ol>
   <li>Python</li>
   <li>Flutter</li>